swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 (marinating the meat or preheating the oven, maybe both) will be automatically cancelled.
-Structured concurrency means we don't have to manually propagate errors and manage cancellation; if execution continues normally after a call into `Task.withGroup`, we can assume that all of its child tasks completed successfully.
+Structured concurrency means we don't have to manually propagate errors and manage cancellation; if execution continues normally after a call into `withTaskGroup`, we can assume that all of its child tasks completed successfully.

 Let's stretch our example even further and focus in on our `chopVegetables()` operation, which produces an array of `Vegetable` values.
 With enough cooks, we could chop our vegetables even faster if we divided up the chopping for each kind of vegetable.
 Let's start with a sequential version of `chopVegetables()`: